-Marietta Truck Accident Lawyer in Cobb County
+Marietta Truck Accident Lawyer

 When a truck accident happens in Cobb County, the results can be devastating.
 Outside of the actual city, there’s overall faster traffic, meaning semi trucks can collide with cars and other vehicles at a higher speed.
 This can lead to catastrophic injuries, and even death.

 Marietta truck accident attorney Andrew E. Goldner has seen the effects of these wrecks firsthand.
 He’s helped dozens of victims recover compensation for the injuries they sustain.
 He’s always represented the victim, never the truck driver or the insurance company.